Douyin Income Revealed: How Much Can You Earn at Different Follower Counts? Real Data Fully Analyzed

 Want to know what you might earn?
 Run the numbers.

-What affects unit rate:
+What affects income:

 Live Gifting Calculation